FAQ / Frequently Asked Questions

 Good: No big or glaring flaws, is sometimes actually “very good”.

-Medium: Visible flaws and wear, can be either “good”, “medium”, or “kinda bad”, it all falls in this category.
+Medium: Visible flaws and wear, can be either “good”, “medium”, or “kind of bad”, it all falls in this category.

-Bad: Could be disasterous condition, but can also be on the lower medium side.
+Bad: Could be disastrous condition, but can also be on the lower medium side.

-These conditions apply to the outer sleeves, cases, or printing of the media.
-All CDs are also tested and so on, so don’t worry that a CD in “bad” condition is unplayable.
+These conditions apply to the outer sleeves, cases, printing, and booklets.
+All discs and tapes are tested, so please don’t worry that a CD or tape in “bad” condition is unplayable.
 No unplayable or unstable CDs or cassettes will be put on sale.

-About broken jewel cases: These are very easily replacable, but I prefer not doing that myself so I’m sure I send the “original plastic” of the item to you.
-Feel free to replace a jewel case with a good one at home, but I’ll just rate most of them “bad” without changing the item.
+About broken jewel cases: These are very easily replaceable, but I prefer not doing that myself so I’m sure I send the “original plastic” of the item to you.
+Feel free to replace a jewel case with a good one at home, but I’d rather rate most of the items with broken jewel cases as “bad” without changing the item.

 Super safe in a lot of bubble wrap.
 But each item also gets put in a tight thin plastic resealable sleeve that I provide for extra protection, and on that resealable sleeve there will be a sticker with the item number (Store ID).
 So when you see your item arrive in this resealable plastic, don’t mistake it for being a sealed item please, and also don’t be scared if you see a sticker on your item: It’s not the original item, it’s on the extra sleeve I added.